HiDefTextiles/HiDefKnits/README.md

 Áslaug is retired, but in the past she worked as a tailor before starting her own knitwear company *ICESHEEP* in the 1970s.
 Áslaug was the primary knitwear designer working mostly with lopi.
-Since retiring in 2005, Áslaug has limited herself to personal handknits.
+Since retiring in 2005, Áslaug has limited herself to personal hand-knits.

 3.2.
 Cooperation